Case Study Background

 WCCTV's Towers are 7m tall, bright yellow, highly visible deterrents that help prevent trespass and intrusions onto sites before they occur.

 They contain in-built 4G transmission of video and alarms,

-The Tower WCCTV provided was powered by methanol fuels cells, meaning the system was completely power-autonomous, ideal for a remote location like Heigham, and an environmentally friendly solution.
+The Tower WCCTV was powered by methanol fuel cells, meaning the system was completely power-autonomous, ideal for a remote location like Heigham, and an environmentally friendly solution.